Vernon Tomlin: Storylines

 In June 2008, Liz and Vernon separated after Liz got cold feet about purchasing a nightclub and their marriage.
 Vernon then moved out of the Rovers and was offered a spare room in Lloyd's flat above Street Cars.
 After seeing Roy Cropper short-staffed at Roy's Rolls, Vernon offered to help him out.
 Liz and Vernon then decided to just be friends.
 At the start of September 2008, Vernon tried to woo Liz back by singing her a song, (Don't Fall Into) The Mason's Arms, alluding to Liz and Harry Mason's near-fling.
 Media website Digital Spy branded the song the character sang as a 'stroke of genius'.

 In September 2008, Vernon discovered that a record label were interested in his song.
 However, his happiness was short-lived after he saw Liz and Harry in a passionate clinch in the back room of the Rovers, dashing all hopes of a reconciliation.
 On the following day, 22 September, Vernon decided to leave Weatherfield for London.
 He made several more attempts to convince Liz to go with him, however, she was more interested in a planned date with Harry Mason that evening.
 Eventually, Vernon left Liz a note telling her he would park his van at the end of the street at 8pm and stay there until 8:20pm.
 Liz had Deirdre read the note to her and was then let down by Harry who took wife Clarissa out instead.
 At 8:20, Vernon said a final goodbye to Lloyd, with his parting words of wisdom "Fate Decides", and drove out of Weatherfield, Liz was too late to catch him.

-Vernon sent Liz a "Christmas for One" CD for Christmas 2008, and a card for their first wedding anniversary.

-Departure

 The character left the show in September 2008; Vernon's divorce from Liz was finalized off-screen in June 2009.

+Reception

+A writer from ITVX put Vernon on their list of Liz' top ten lovers and called him a "rock'n'roll drummer".